enso-org/enso/app/gui/docs/CONTRIBUTING.md

     described in the issue: download compatible ChromeDriver from the [official source](https://chromedriver.chromium.org/downloads) and ensure it
     is in your `PATH`.

+- **Integration Tests** The integration tests are gathered in `integration-test` crate.
+These tests require a current version of Chrome installed, and the running Engine backend.
+They may have side effects (e.g. new Enso projects in your workspace).
+They require.
+The `node ./run integration-test` command will spawn required Engine process and then run all integration tests.

 - **Linting** Please be sure to fix all errors reported by `node ./run lint` before creating a pull request to this repository.